y-scope/clp/components/core/src/clp/regex_utils/README.md

   - E.g. `abc.*def.ghi.+` will get translated to `abc*def?ghi?*`

 ### Custom configuration

+The `RegexToWildcardTranslatorConfig` class objects are currently immutable once instantiated.
+The constructor takes the following arguments in order:

+* `case_insensitive_wildcard`: to be added later along with the character set translation implementation.

 * `add_prefix_suffix_wildcards`: in the absence of regex anchors, add prefix or suffix wildcards so the query becomes a substring query.